AkiniKites/AloysAdjustments/README.md

 # Aloy's Adjustments
 Change characters, swap outfits and more.
 Mods for Horizon Zero Dawn.
 It creates patch files for Horizon Zero Dawn and doesn't edit exiting game files.
-Tested on game verion 1.09.

 ## Setup
 - This app requires .Net Core 3.1.
 Windows will prompt to download if its missing